eTron/cardsandcoffee/README.md

 eTron's Weather Cards
 ---
-Wide and Tall use the same sensors. eTrons-WideWeatherCard-DateConditions use the same sensors + now shows the date above the time and some additional sensor details under the forecast (current conditions & AQI category).
+Wide and Tall use the same sensors. eTrons-WideWeatherCard-DateConditions uses the same sensors + 2 more for current conditions & AQI category.
+Also shows the date above the time.

 ## 📋 Prerequisites